 The Twelve-Factor App principles put forth a standardized methodology for building cloud-friendly applications, with guidelines for codebase, dependencies, and parity across development, staging and production, among other things.

-Originally drafted by platform-as-a-service (PaaS) provider Heroku around 2011, the Twelve Factors have in some sense become synonymous with cloud-native.
-Aligning your development team around these guidelines is a great way to lay the foundation for cloud-native.
+Originally drafted by platform-as-a-service (PaaS) provider Heroku around 2011, the Twelve Factors have, in some sense, become synonymous with cloud-native.
+Aligning your development team around these guidelines is a great way to lay the foundation.

-Step 3: Educate Your Business Leaders on the Benefits of Cloud-Native
+Step 3: Educate Business Leaders on the Benefits of Cloud-Native & Microservices

 Need data to help make the case?